 It is important that published images do not identify students or put them at risk of being identified.
-Only images created by or for the school will be used in public and children may not be approached or photographed while in school or doing school activities without the school's permission, with the exception of parents taking photographs or videos at school events involving their son or daughter for personal use only (as defined by the Information Commissioner's Office ICO).
+Only images created by or for the school will be used in public and children may not be approached or photographed while in school or doing school activities without the school's permission.